Ichigo-Roku/dwm-setup/README.md

 dwm - dynamic window manager
 ============================
-This is my configiguration of dwm (6.0), config.h and dwm.c have been modified, if you want it without any modifications go to: http://dwm.suckless.org/
+This is my own configuration of dwm (6.0), config.h and dwm.c have been modified, if you want it without any modifications you can go to: http://dwm.suckless.org/